 Contemporary human being often is typified as homo ludens (playing man).
 Persons, so it is claimed, can better assert themselves as persons if they can carry out more unrestrained activities and play.
-One wonders about the extent to which this view is related to the fact that today often persons function as little cogs in large organizations and no longer can see the direct results of their work.
+One wonders about the extent to which this view is related to the fact that today, often, persons function as little cogs in large organizations, and no longer can see the direct results of their work.
 The meaning of their work has been almost entirely lost.
 Work no longer is life fulfilling but is merely a way in which money can be earned which they are urged to spend on free time, which also is increasing.

 Persons play more than ever before.
 The sale of sporting goods and exercise equipment is a flourishing business.
-However, the fact is that play, so one-sidedly over-emphasized in our time, is a human form of living.
-The first persons on earth were not true persons if they did not skip flat stones on the water or if they did not roll a round object to someone else.
+However, the fact is that play, so one-sidedly overemphasized in our time, is a human form of living.
+The first persons on earth were not true persons if they did not skip flat stones on the water, or if they did not roll a round object to someone else.
 Also, from the earliest of times, parents have let their children play with objects and then taken the opportunity to teach them to count and sort in this straightforward and playful way.
-To be playing in the world indeed belongs to a person's contact with the world.
+To be playing in the world, indeed, belongs to a person's contact with the world.

-Play is our response to the enticing invitations of the world that we come playfully forward to meet.
+Play is our response to the enticing invitations of the world which we come playfully forward to meet.
 Thus, there certainly are few things more irresistible to use playfully than a ball.
 Does not a tree or a ladder entice a child to climb it?
-Hence, we recognize play as a way in which a person, and in particular a child, deals with the things in our world.
-If adults are not with the children to direct their activities, usually they are involved in exercising one or another form of play.
-Their play also differs from that of adults in that play for children is a serious and life fulfilling matter.
+Hence, we recognize play as a way in which a person and a child deals with the things in our world.
+If adults are not with the children to direct their activities, usually, they are involved in exercising one or another form of play.
+Their play also differs from that of adults, in that play for children is a serious and life fulfilling matter.
 Just notice how children surrender to play as if their lives depend on it.
-Unless children compete in play, usually their play is not directed to an aim but is an end in itself.
-Only we as parents or teachers are aware that they unwittingly also are busily and playfully becoming familiar with the things of the world in which they live.
+Unless children compete in play, usually their play is not directed to an aim, but is an end itself.
+Only we, as parents or teachers, are aware that they unwittingly also are busily and playfully becoming familiar with the things of the world in which they live.

-The teacher who plans a lesson with the aim of making content available ought to be aware of the special possibilities contained in this primordial form of child living which allows them to become involved with the content.
-The teacher will require the children to learn to know things during the lesson and during his preparation he should ask himself whether or not he can bring about a cognitive encounter between the child and the learning material through play.
-He should take into consideration the possibility that children gladly play and that they can learn by playing.
-Think about the excitement that a quiz contest or the dramatization of a scene gives to the class.
-These are but two forms that play can assume in a lesson.
-Tinkering and experimenting with apparatuses in a laboratory also are moments of playing in a lesson.
+The teacher who plans a lesson with the aim of making content available ought to be aware of the special possibilities contained in this primordial form of child living which allows him/her to become involved with the content.
+The teacher will require the children to learn to know things during the lesson, and during his/her preparation, he/she should ask him/herself whether he/she can bring about a cognitive encounter between the child and the learning material through play.
+He/she should consider the possibility that children gladly play, and they can learn by playing.
+Think about the excitement a quiz contest or dramatization of a scene gives to the class.
+These are but two variations which play can assume in a lesson.
+Tinkering and experimenting with apparatuses in a laboratory also are variations of playing in a lesson.

-The possibilities offered by play as a ground form of teaching really are extensive.
-The teacher knows all too well how youngsters get involved in playing with clay but by giving them assignments to form particular models, he knows that his children's dexterity, creative possibilities, spatial orientations, calculating abilities, etc. are given the opportunity to develop.
+The possibilities offered by play as a ground-form of teaching are extensive.
+The teacher knows all too well how youngsters get involved in playing with clay, but by giving them assignments to form models, he/she knows that his/her children's dexterity, creative possibilities, spatial orientations, calculating abilities, etc. are given the opportunity to develop.